RickvanLoo/ciabatta/README.md

 * Bake

 ## Features
+* Only been tested on Linux, might function elsewhere.
 * Add and list ingredients
 * Save and open recipes
 * Scale ingredients, by editing the amount of flour